Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 since all points $\chi(b)\inT \BAut(F)$ are of the form $(F',\gamma)$, with $F'\simeq p^{-1}(b)$ by the pullback square and $\gamma$ a proof that $F'$ is merely equivalent to $F$.

 Now, for the converse, let

-be an $F$-fiber bundle, by $t\inT \prod_{b\inT B}\| E(b)\simeq F\|_{-1}$.
-Then the classifying map is given by $(x\inT B)\mapsto t_x$ and the pullback square is given by pasting: \footnote{Note that the outer rectangle is a pullback for all dependent types. }
+be an $F$-fiber bundle, by $t\inT \prod_{b\inT B}\| E(b)\simeq F\|$.
+Then the classifying map is given by $(x\inT B)\mapsto (E(b), t_x)$ and the pullback square is given by pasting: \footnote{Note that the outer rectangle is a pullback for all dependent types. }

-We will conclude this section by showing that all our definitions of fiber bundles are logically equivalent and discussion of some examples.
-This is most efficiently done by establishing the equivalence of the two dependent definitions: \begin{theorem} Let $F$ be a type and $E\inT B\to\mathcal U$ be a dependent type, then
+We will conclude this section by showing that all our definitions of fiber bundles are equivalent and discuss some examples.
+The equivalence is most efficiently proven, by establishing the equivalence of the two dependent definitions first: \begin{theorem} Let $F$ be a type and $E\inT B\to\mathcal U$ be a dependent type, then

 if and only if there is a type $W$ and a surjective $w\inT W\to B$ such that